 The decision to take advanced standing is an important one, especially if you elect to take the full year.
 If you enter the junior year after only one year of study at Princeton, you will have to choose a major and complete, at the very least, the prerequisites to concentrate in that field within a short period of time.
 In some cases, a student's academic goals make advanced standing inadvisable or impossible, particularly in areas where there are many sequential courses.
 Moreover, students who take advanced standing are expected to fulfill all University and departmental requirements for graduation.
 A.B. candidates graduating in three years have to complete 23 courses; those graduating with three and a half years of study, 27 courses.
 B.S.E. candidates must complete 28 and 32 courses, respectively.

 Finally, if you elect to graduate in three years and then change your mind, you can revert to your original entering class until the beginning of your senior (third) year.

-In any event, you should discuss these issues with your teachers, faculty adviser, residential college dean or director of studies, and parents.
-If you or your parents have any questions about advanced standing, consult your dean or director of studies.
+In any event, you should discuss these issues with your teachers, faculty adviser, residential college dean or director of studies, and families.
+If you or your families have any questions about advanced standing, consult your dean or director of studies.

 The Structure of a Princeton Course